ifreund/waylock/PACKAGING.md

 writing my software in Zig allows me to deliver the best quality I can despite the drawbacks of depending on a relatively immature language/toolchain.

+*Note: At the time of writing there are to my knowledge no released versions of wayland compositors implementing the ext-session-lock-v1 protocol waylock requires.
+The next [river](https://github.com/riverwm/river) and [sway](https://swaywm.org/) releases will support the protocol, expect them to land shortly after wlroots 0.16.0.
+It is recommended to hold off on packaging waylock 0.4.0 until after those releases land.*

 ## Source tarballs

 Source tarballs with stable checksums and git submodule sources included may